haberdashPI/terminal-polyglot/README.md

 ## Status

 I am using the extension for my everyday work.
-Please feel free to report an issues you find with this extension.
+Please feel free to report any issues you find with this extension.